matkoch/matkoch.github.io/_posts/2020-07-02-msbuild-tasks.md

 <div class="tweet" tweetID="1284026601416654848">2 years ago I rewrote our entire build pipeline in mostly msbuild.
 Once I learned about structured log viewer my estimations were cut in half.
 MSBuild has become a lot more of a regular programming task since then.</div>

 The Structured Log Viewer operates on [binary log files](https://docs.microsoft.com/visualstudio/msbuild/obtaining-build-logs-with-msbuild#save-a-binary-log), which can be created by passing `/binaryLogger:output.binlog` to the MSBuild invocation.
 Binary log files provide the **highest level of completeness and verbosity**, even compared to most-diagnostic level for text logs.
 Imports of files and execution of targets are **hierarchically visualized using a tree view**.
-Particularly when looking for a suitable target to integrate our own using `BeforeTargets` or `AfterTargets`, we can also view the [flattened temporal order view](https://twitter.com/KirillOsenkov/status/1192209843630665728).
+Particularly when trying to find a proper [target build order](https://docs.microsoft.com/visualstudio/msbuild/target-build-order) for our integration, we can easily check on the [flattened temporal order view](https://twitter.com/KirillOsenkov/status/1192209843630665728).

 <div class="tweet" tweetID="1192209843630665728">The latest MSBuild Log Viewer adds a new option to display targets in one flat list chronologically, it may be easier to see in which order the targets actually ran:</div>